Experts suggest you take the following steps to lessen your chances of becoming a victim:

 - Experian - (888) 524-3666

-For more information on Social Security numbers and related topics, check out the links on the next page.
+For more information on Social Security numbers and related topics, check out the links below.